A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Results from Analysis of the logM -logSFR-z Density Field

 \subsection{The profile of the star-forming sequence}

-A Gaussian distribution is fit to the density field to determine the width of the star-forming sequence and the fraction of galaxies on this sequence.
-We emphasize that this is intended to produce a simple description of the evolving properties of the galaxy population rather than as a rigorous method to compare between different inferences of the star-forming sequence in the literature.
-The latter is best done using the ridge as inferred in the previous section, or using the density field directly.
+A Gaussian distribution is fit to the density, P(logSFR | logM$^*$, z), to determine the width of the star-forming sequence and the fraction of galaxies on this sequence.
+This is intended to produce a qualitative description of the evolving properties of the star-forming sequence population; detailed quantitative comparisons with other results in the literature are best performed using the ridge as inferred in the previous section, or using the density field directly.

-A Gaussian is fit to the distribution of $\rho(\log {\rm SFR} \,| \log {\rm M}^*, z)$, with the center of the Gaussian fixed to the ridge-line derived in Section \ref{sec:sfs_results}.
+Specifically, a Gaussian is fit to the distribution of $\rho(\log {\rm SFR} \,| \log {\rm M}^*, z)$, with the center of the Gaussian fixed to the ridge-line derived in Section \ref{sec:sfs_results}.
 A key challenge is that the distribution of the star-forming sequence looks increasingly less like a Gaussian distribution as the fraction of quiescent galaxies increases.
 This is addressed by performing an asymmetric sigma-clipping fit, with the clipping occurring {\it only} below the star-forming sequence.

 The point where the sigma-clipping process begins is chosen carefully to both accurately describe the density profile above the star-forming sequence while also excluding the long tail of quiescent galaxies below it.
 For each small slice in mass and redshift, an iterative sigma-clipping fit is performed to the density in log\,SFR with $\sigma_{\mathrm{clip}} = -3.0$.
-The fraction of galaxies existing above the ridge of the star-forming sequence is estimated using this fit.
-This is then compared to this same quantity estimated directly from the density field.
+Here the negative sign indicates that clipping is performed to remove galaxies {\it below} the star-forming sequence.
+To ensure a high quality of fit, the fraction of galaxies existing {\it above} the ridge of the star-forming sequence is estimated from the fitted Gaussian.
+This is then compared to this same quantity estimated directly using the density from the trained normalizing flow.
 If these two estimates differ by more than 10\%, $\sigma_{\mathrm{clip}}$ is adjusted upwards by 0.5 in order to exclude more quiescent galaxies and the fit is performed again.
 We allow $\sigma_{\mathrm{clip}}$ to vary between $-3.0 \leq \sigma_{\mathrm{clip}} \leq - 1.0$.
 Examples of the fit to $\rho(\log {\rm SFR} \,| \log {\rm M}^*, z)$ are shown in Figure \ref{fig:sfs_slices}.